Infrantenna

 Infrantenna is a genus of horned powder-post beetles in the family Bostrichidae.
 It is monotypic, being represented by the single species, Infrantenna fissilis, which is found in northern Thailand.

 Description

-Infrantenna fissilis gen. et sp. nov., ♂, holotype (NHMUK014433955).
-A. Dorsal view.
-B. Lateral view.
-C. Ventral view.
-D. Declivity.
-E. False epipleuron.
-Scale bar = 1 mm.

 Adults reach a length of about 3.3–3.6 mm (males) and 4–4.5 mm (females).
 The head, pronotum, pro- and mesotibiae and tarsi, as well as the ventral side are reddish brown.
 The labrum, antennae, elytral disc, pro- and mesofemora and the hind legs are brown.
 The pronotum and elytra gradually become darker brown anteriorly and posteriorly respectively, and the elytral declivity is dark brown.

 Life history

 As a member of the family Bostrichidae, the species is likely to be polyphagous.
 The junior author extracted the specimens from a semi-dry twig of an unknown species of Fagaceae.
 The authors suggest that the hind legs could move vertically in the clefts to clean wood frass.
 The strongly developed last abdominal ventrite and tergite of the female may help to hold the male genitalia during mating and support the ovipositor during oviposition.
 Observations of mating and oviposition behaviours are necessary to confirm this hypothesis.